carpentries/instructor-training/_episodes/24-practices.md

 We're almost done with our training!
 At this point, we've covered many, many topics around teaching, learning, and technology.

-Carpentry instructors use a set of teaching techniques based on evidence from educational research.
+Carpentries instructors use a set of teaching techniques based on evidence from educational research.
 We've talked about some of these techniques explicitly (e.g. participatory live coding and formative assessment), and others we've been modeling throughout the workshop, without necessarily calling attention to what we were doing.
 Some of